Dust Battery: A Novel Mechanism for Seed Magnetic Field Generation in the Early Universe

 In this work, we have introduced and analyzed a novel mechanism for generating small seed magnetic fields in the early universe through a ``dust battery'' process.
 This mechanism operates by radiatively accelerating charged grains, leading to charge separation and the subsequent generation of a magnetic field.
 This work highlights several key findings:

 \begin{itemize} \item {\bf Efficiency in Diverse Conditions}: The dust battery can operate effectively in predominantly neutral environments near bright sources such as stars, supernovae, and active galactic nuclei, similar to conditions found around second-generation stars in the early universe.
-This mechanism can generate magnetic fields in the range of nG to $\rm mu$G on scales from AU to kpc over timescales of years to Myr.
+This mechanism can generate magnetic fields in the range of nG to $\rm \mu$ G on scales from AU to kpc over timescales of years to Myr.

 \item {\bf{Robustness Against Dissipation}}: The dust battery mechanism appears resilient against dissipation effects, such as Ohmic dissipation.
-Estimates suggest it saturates only at mG fields even in the least favorable environments.
-This allows for the sustained growth of small-scale magnetic field fluctuations, making it a compelling candidate for the origin of seed magnetic fields.
+Simple estimates suggest that saturation could occur at field strengths up to mG for a radiation field corresponding to one solar luminosity at 1 AU, with T = 10 K in a predominantly neutral gas.
+However, as shown in Figure \ref{fig:metal}, the seeding rate decreases significantly when the gas is ionized, leading to lower saturation field strengths.
+Moreover, since saturation occurs in the nonlinear regime, which is yet to be explored through simulations, this estimate should be interpreted with caution.
+Nonetheless, this relatively large saturation amplitude suggests that Nonetheless, the relatively large saturation amplitude suggests that the dust battery mechanism can likely sustain the growth of small-scale magnetic field fluctuations, making it a compelling candidate for the origin of seed magnetic fields.